obie/saws/README.md

 #### Automatic Topic Creation

 Creating a `Topic` will automatically create an SNS Topic on AWS if it does not already exist.
-The value of `Chainsaw.stage` is appended to the topic name.
+The value of `Saw.stage` is appended to the topic name.

 #### Sending messages